SAP/styleguides/README.md

 This applies equally to in-house developers, partners, and customers.

 We believe that clean code comes from conviction, not from pressure.

+## Ecosystem

+If you want to learn more about the motivation, the underlying principles and the forming ecosystem of tools, books and related practices around the style guide, you can follow the [blog on Clean Code: Writing maintainable, readable and testable code](https://blogs.sap.com/2022/12/21/clean-code-writing-maintainable-readable-and-testable-code/).